 - Managed online traffic growth, revenue optimization, and viewer engagement at a consumer medical and health content publishing start-up

-- Like to dabble in search engine optimization (SEO) and user experience (UX)
+- Like to dabble in search engine optimization (SEO) and user experience (UX) – when the two work together, magical things happen

 - Easy to work with